-- Midterm Exams: 50 minutes, September 20, October 20, November 15, 16% each toward course grade.
-Organic chemistry material is highly cumulative over 2 semesters: all exams will require application of prior knowledge. - Final Exam: Thursday December 14th 9-11 am as scheduled by the University, 32% of course grade.
+- Midterm Exams: 50 minutes, February 8, March 3, April 5, 16% each toward course grade.
+Organic chemistry material is highly cumulative over 2 semesters: all exams will require application of prior knowledge. - Final Exam: Monday May 1st 9-11 am as scheduled by the University, 32% of course grade.
 The final exam is Mandatory: students who do not take the final will automatically receive a course grade of F.

 Exam Procedure: Use of your own models is permitted.
 Phones, other electronic devices, calculators are not permitted.
-If seen or heard, will be confiscated along with exam copy and student will be dismissed with a score of zero.
+If seen or heard, will be confiscated along with exam copy and student will be dismissed.
 Seating arrangements may be altered before or during the exam.
 Show up early with two items: (1) your Loyola ID, visible on desk to be checked; (2) working pencil(s) or standard blue/black ink pens.
 All jackets, bags, loose accessories, etc must be left at the front of the classroom.
 Once the exam is distributed, if you exit the room (quietly, please), for any reason before time is up, your exam is considered complete and will be collected.
 I will return your midterm exams during the discussion periods or in office hours (copies will be kept).
 Scoring errors must be brought to my attention in person no later than one week after the exams are returned.
 The final exam cannot be returned.